advice

 48. Learn about bog bodies.
 You’re going to be surprised.

-49. Make a COVID time capsule.
+49. Make a time capsule.
 Maybe someday you’ll want to remember this?
+Maybe??

 Productive Things

-50. Deep clean your bathroom.
-When you’re bored, it can be helpful to just discard the idea you’re going to find something “fun” to do and get down to some work that actually needs doing.
+50. Deep-clean your bathroom.
+When you’re bored, it can be helpful to discard the idea you’re going to find something “fun” to do and get down to some work that actually needs doing.
 I’m sure your bathroom needs a good scrubbing.
-Why not do it now?
+Why not now?

 51. Organize your closet.
-Having an organized space helps you know what you have, and it helps you find things, and it helps you feel relaxed.
+Having an organized space helps you find things and keeps you relaxed.
 Go ahead and organize that closet.

 52. Clean out your fridge.
 Something smells in there.